sagemathinc/cocalc-doc/source/teaching-create-course.rst

 .. _adding-students:

 #############################
-Adding Students to the Course
+Add Students to the Course
 #############################

 Open your new course by clicking on the **course** file.
 Select the **Students** tab if it is not already shown.
 You will see a box at upper right where you can add students and search for them in CoCalc.